barbinbrad/comma-webapps/README.md

 }
 ```

 The `"*"` character is a shorthand that `turborepo` uses to say "this is an internal package".
+After adding a new internal package, be sure to run `npm install` to create the symlinks.